-Matthew Mott, who enters his third year as head coach in 2012, was named the second women's soccer head coach in Ole Miss history on May 10, 2010.
+Matthew Mott, who enters his fourth year as head coach in 2013, was named the second women's soccer head coach in Ole Miss history on May 10, 2010.

 During his second season at the helm in 2011, several of Mott's players earned both athletic and academic honors.
 Three players earned All-SEC honors (Meredith Snow, Dylan Jordan and Alix Hildal) while Hildal was also named to the 2011 NCAA Women's Division I All-South Team.

 Academically, Jordan was named a Capital One Third Team Academic All-American by CoSIDA while Jenna Strother 2011-12 Who's Who Among Students in American Universities and Colleges for the University of Mississippi.
 As a team, the Rebels earned the NSCAA Team Academic Award for the 2010-11 academic year for a team GPA above 3.0.

 In 2011, Mott's team saw improvement from the 2010 season as the team finished the year winning its final three SEC games of the year including a 2-0 win over Mississippi State for the Magnolia Cup.
 The Rebels, who ended the year 8-10-1 overall (4-7 SEC), scored 11 more goals in 2011 than 2010.

 During his first season with the Rebels, Mott led his program to a 7-9-4 overall record and a 3-5-3 mark in SEC play.
 During the season, Mott's team knocked off No. 25 Auburn on the road, 2-1, and recorded a 0-0 double overtime tie against No. 18 Georgia.